QuincyChengAtWork/katacoda-scenarios/jenkins-conjur-credentials-plugin/conjur.md

 ### Download & Pull
-In your terminal, download the Conjur quick-start configuration:
+In your terminal, download the Conjur quick-start configuration.
+It will take a few minutes to pull the images.
 ```
 curl -o docker-compose.yml https://www.conjur.org/get-started/docker-compose.quickstart.yml
 docker-compose pull